The Bakkafrost Group delivered a total operating EBIT of DKK 70.5 million in Q3

 which includes a state-of-the-art VAP factory with high capacity.
 This enables

-Bakkafrost to adapt well to the rapidly changing market situations, which is a
+Bakkafrost to adapt well to the rapidly changing mar¬ket situations.

 harvest volumes in the Faroe Islands and Scotland combined.
 Bakkafrost’s long